nestorfok/ThirdYearProject/README.md

 3. Go to File -> Project Structure -> Project
 4. Set Project SDK to version 15.0.2
 5. Connect to University of Manchester VPN
-6. Run the Code
+6. Run SushirooApplication.java
+7. Open http://localhost:8080/ in your browser to view it
+8. It is recommended to use Google Chrome for testing
-7. Username and Password for testing:
+9. Username and Password for testing:
-	- fok@gmail.com
+	- Username: fok@gmail.com
-	- Fok123@fok
+	- Passoword: Fok123@fok
+10. Contact chi.fok@student.manchester.ac.uk if you have any questions